Westpac New Zealand: Funding of coal mining in New Zealand

 In 2014, Westpac came under criticism from 350.org for its role in funding mining company Bathurst Resources, which was permitted to mine coal on the Denniston Plateau, claiming that the mine would release up to 218 million tonnes of carbon dioxide.

 Anti–money laundering breach

 In 2021, the Reserve Bank issued a formal warning to Westpac for failing to comply with anti–money laundering rules.
 The Reserve Bank said Westpac's internal systems failed to detect and report almost 8,000 corporate transactions to overseas recipients.

+Lending responsibility rules

+In late November 2025, the High Court of New Zealand fines the bank NZ$3.64 million for breaching lender responsibility rules.